-Note 51-RandomModularReduction.
-The integer generation method that consists in using the underlying random bit generator to draw an integer uniformly at random in a range of length 2^{l} where l is the ceil or the floor of $\log_2(q)$, possibly applying a reduction mod q to the result, introduces biases in the generation that may lead to attacks.
+Note 51-RandomModular Reduction.
+The integer generation method that consists in using the underlying random bit generator to draw an integer uniformly at random in a range of length $2^{\ell}$ where $\ell$ is the ceil or the floor of $\log_2(q)$ , possibly applying a reduction $\mod q$ to the result, introduces biases in the generation that may lead to attacks.

-The testing technique ensures uniform generation $\mod q$ at the cost of the use of possibly extra, variable amount of randomness.
-The extra random technique makes the biases negligible at the cost of a fixed, small amount of extra randomness.
+The "testing" technique ensures uniform generation $\mod q$ at the cost of the use of possibly extra, variable amount of randomness.
+The "extra random" technique makes the biases negligible at the cost of a fixed, small amount of extra randomness.

-Prime generator.
+Prime generation.
 The generation of asymmetric parameters and RSA keys requires to generate random prime numbers.
-The generation of random primes follows the following strategy: initially an integer of the appropriate size is drawn at random.
-Then, it is tested for primality.
-As long as the primality test fails, the candidate integer is updated and tested anew.
+The generation of random primes adopts the following strategy: initially an integer of the appropriate size is drawn at random.
+Then, it is tested whether it satisfies some properties and whether it is prime.
+As long as these tests fail, the candidate integer is updated and tested anew.
 The choice of the updating function offers a tradeoff between the amount of extra randomness needed and the closeness of the generated prime distribution to the uniform distribution of primes.
 The primality test can be either a pseudo-prime test, or a provable-prime test.